haneytron/dache/README.md

 - Fixed Garbage Collection issue with Cache Host: memory usage has dropped SUBSTANTIALLY as a result!
 Infinite add test now uses ~ 6 megabytes total (was > 250 megabytes)!

 - Downgraded projects to .NET 4.0 because it allows more people to use Dache.
-Included Microsoft.Bcl.Async package to enable async/await on .NET 4.0

 - Added configurable maximum connections to Cache Host (specified in the .config file)